sensu/sensu-docs/content/sensu-core/1.9/reference/events.md

 ---
 title: "Events"
-description: "Reference documentation for Sensu Events, including the Event Data specification."
+description: "Read this reference documentation for information about Sensu events, including an example event and the event data specification."
 product: "Sensu Core"
 version: "1.9"
 weight: 5